Monitoring Wired Network Health

 Performance Tab

-The Performance sub-tab displays information on port utilization compliance and uplink port utilization compliance KPI metrics.
+The Performance sub-tab displays information on port utilization compliance, uplink port utilization compliance, interface health compliance, and multicast traffic KPI metrics.

 KPIs under the Performance Sub-Tab